Admission Requirements | ECTC

 • MAT 150 (College Algebra) or MAT 146 (Contemporary College Mathematics)

-ALL REQUIRED information must be available to the selective admissions committee by October 1st of the year preceding the year of Spring admissions and by April 1st of years accepting Fall admissions in order to be reviewed and considered.
+All required information must be available to the selective admissions committee by October 1 of the year preceding the year of Spring admissions and by April 1 of years accepting Fall admissions in order to be reviewed and considered.
 Applications for admission to the program may be accepted beyond the date provided that:

 1. Positions are still unfilled.